secretstartups/handbook/content/job-families/finance/cao-jf.md

 ## Career Ladder

-The next step in the PAO job family is to move to the [CFO](/job-families/finance/chief-financial-officer/) job family.
+The next step in the CAO job family is to move to the [CFO](/job-families/finance/chief-financial-officer/) job family.